smrutiranjantripathy/git/git-overview.md

       - `git reset HEAD~`(HEAD: Points to Last commit of Current branch)
 6. Pushing the commit to remote repository (github or bitbucket)
+   - `git push origin <branch-name>` git push used to push all the commits to all referenced branches below Git 2.0 but in version Git 2.0 and above it pushes to only the current branch.To maintain traditional behaviour the message would be:
+     -`git config --global push.default matching `
+   If we want to stick to new behaviour:
-   - `git push origin <branch-name>`
+     - `git config --global push.default simple`

 ## Git Logs
 1. To Get logs